 Our transregional research center 'The Dark Universe' investigates these topics by means of theoretical approaches, observations, and numerical simulations.

-An overview of the 18 different projects within the transregio is on the projects page
+The partprojects within the transregio in FP3 are described on the projects page

 .
-(Projects of the 1st funding period are described there in the archiv).
-Project Groups and Project leaders are listed here
+(Projects of the 1st and 2nd funding periods are included there in the archiv).
+Project Groups and Project leaders in FP3 are listed here

 The state of the field, and of the Collaborative Research Center TRR33 has been monitored concisely at the 2011 Heidelberg meeting